arazi47/reddit-saved-submissions-downloader/README.md

-# Reddit Saved Content Downloader
+# Reddit Saved Submissions Downloader

 You can use this app to download your imgur/i.redd.it image links (gifs too!) to your hard drive, sorted by subreddit.